Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While the best 6000 BTU air conditioner will cool a small room more quickly, it will show up on your power bill, which leads us to the main differences between 5000 BTU units and others.

-Though 5000 BTU air conditioners are the lowest-output conventional models, there are newer battery-powered units on the market rated at as low as 2300 BTU.
+Even though 5000 BTU air conditioners are the lowest-output conventional models, there are newer battery-powered units on the market rated at as low as 2300 BTU.
 Of course, their efficiency is questionable for anything but very small spaces.

 It might be tempting to opt for one of these models to save on energy consumption.
 However, just as larger units with higher BTUs suffer in efficiency past 5000 BTUs, diminishing returns appear with units below 5000 BTUs.
 Instead of bigger power bills, you’ll wind up spending a lot on batteries or on recharging them.

-Like other models, you’ll find that many 5000 BTU air conditioners come with remote controls, variable fan speeds, digital controls, sleep mode, and oscillating vents.
+Like other models, you’ll find that many great 5000 BTU air conditioners in 2023 come with remote controls, variable fan speeds, digital controls, sleep mode, and oscillating vents.
 Some may even have a “check filter” light that will let you know it’s time to swap out your unit’s filter.
 Models that use smart technology feature an app that lets you control the unit from your phone.

 5000 BTU Air conditioners work the same way most other window AC units work — by removing heat and humidity from a room and replacing it with cold air.
 A standard air conditioning system uses a refrigerant chemical and is designed with three primary mechanical components: a compressor, a condenser, and an evaporator coil.